Free shipping for Australia deliveries when product totals over $140

 Sumatrans are bold and "out there" in ways that no other coffee origin can match.

-After all this time, I remain enchanted by Sumatran coffees because just when you think you have a handle or understand Sumatran coffees, along comes something new and exciting to disrupt your knowledge.
+After all this time, I remain enchanted by Sumatran coffees because just when you think you have a handle on them, something new and exciting comes along to disrupt your understanding.

 We sourced Sumatran naturals from the esteemed Wahana Estate a few years ago.